Want to do something positive in our community and build your post-college resume at the same time? Consider volunteering at SHARPP!

 After completing an extensive training, SHARPP Advocates assist with staffing the 24/7 Help Line and collaborate with the department to provide sexual/intimate partner prevention education to their peers. (more info)

 SHARPP’s Community Educators help us spread the word about sexual assault prevention at UNH through a number of activities.
-Sometimes they literally “take it to the streets” by passing out cookies for consent, after hours or by helping with our annual walk to end violence on campus.
+Sometimes they literally “take it to the streets” by passing out lemonade or hot chocolate and the message of consent, after hours or by helping with our annual walk to end violence on campus.
 Other times, they pass out information about our issues in the MUB or support our ongoing programming.
 In all cases, our Community Educators are a vital resource to help us spread the word about healthy relationships and sexual assault prevention at UNH. (more info)

 - About Us